Bari Weiss’s Unasked Questions

 Weiss encourages Jews to “practice a Judaism of affirmation, not a Judaism of defensiveness.”
 A fine idea!
 But if Judaism and Zionism are conflated, then what precisely is to be affirmed?
 And how are we to judge?
 Shall we not be permitted to ask all of our questions, so that we may become more wise as we pursue the answers?
 More courage, Bari Weiss!

-Judith Butler is Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature at the University of California, Berkeley.
-Her next book, The Force of Nonviolence, is forthcoming from Verso.
+Judith Butler is Maxine Elliot Professor Emeritus in the Department of Comparative Literature at the University of California, Berkeley and Visiting Distinguished Professor in the Department of Philosophy at The New School.
+Their most recent book is The Force of Nonviolence (Verso, 2020).